nttlevine/nttlevine.github.io/README.md

 - Kitsap Public Health District: Community Liaison

 __Recent Projects & Happenings__
-- I am on a temporary hiatus from public projects, but I wil update when I'm working on something I can talk about.
+- I am on a temporary hiatus from public projects, but I will update when I'm working on something I can talk about.

   __If you are interested in contracting work from or collaborating with Dr. Levine, email her/them at naomit.tlevine[at]gmail[dot]com__